dbystrova/GJAM_clust/README.md

 Introduction
 ------------

-In the dimension reduction approach in the GJAM model, the species are clustered in their dependence behavior.
-In the extended model we can use the prior knowledgeon the number of groups in the dimension reduction in the GJAM model and obtain the cluster estimates.
+In the dimension reduction approach in the GJAM model framework, the species are clustered in their dependence behavior.
+In the extended model we can use the prior knowledge on the number of clusters and obtain the cluster estimates.

 Reproduce the analysis results
 ------------------------------